erilu/R-for-data-science-walkthrough/r4ds_chapters7-8_walkthrough.md

 ### 2. Explore the distribution of price.
 Do you discover anything unusual or surprising?
 (Hint: Carefully think about the binwidth and make sure you try a wide range of values.)

+The distribution of price is skewed to the right (the tail is on the right side).
+The majority of prices are low, but there are a small amount of very high priced gems.
+The usual feature revealed by using smaller and smaller binwidth is that there seems to be an absence of diamonds with price 1500 +/- 50 (gap in the histogram).

 ``` r
 #examine the distribution of price using various bin widths
 ggplot (diamonds, aes (x = price))+